 We’ve talked here about many of the things you can and should do to improve your search engine rankings.
 Many people, will do “whatever it takes,” however, to rank as highly as possible, even if that means using so-called “black hat” methods of SEO.
 These are generally unethical techniques used to fool Google et al into thinking a site is something more (bigger, better, more popular) than it really is.

 Any site found to be incorporating questionable tactics to get high rankings can and often will be banned by Google, either temporarily (until the site cleans up its act) or permanently.
 Believe me, you don’t want your site banned by Google!
 It’s like having your store moved from a prime downtown location to some hidden back alley.

-So, here is a list of no-nos as far as Google (and quite likely other search engines) are concerned:
+Here is a list of no-no’s as far as Google (and quite likely other search engines) are concerned: